tonymm81/web_page/README.md

 ### bug:
 - I manage to track news page issue and forecast search time issue to server side timestamp.
 I have to figure out how to fix it.
 Perhaps moving the time stamp function to index.ts?

+## version 183
+- Started to fix issue 6 and issue 38.
+I make a rule to client app news and forecast page.
+User cam make 3 empty search before timerule starts to count 3 minutes.
+(Not tested yet)

 # installs backend: